AppleBreak1/Dell-Latitude-5300-2-in-1-Hackintosh/README.md

  - This laptop seems to have a fan curve mode where it won't start spinning until the temp reaches above 70c and stops spinning once the temp cools down to around 50c (Optimized setting in Thermal Management).
  - Has a single pipe heatsink -> Swapped with dual pipe heatsink from Latitude 5310 model(Had to bend one of the pipes a little bit).
 If I had known a difference it made, I wouldn't have bothered swapping.
 I think laptop cooling pad will probably do a better job.
  - The CPU fan can be controlled with MacsFanControl app which is very limited in terms of what you can control.
-The fan RPM can be adjusted from 3400 ~ 6000RPM at constant.
+The fan RPM can be adjusted from 3400 ~ 7000RPM at constant.
 Do note that this will only work if Fan Control Override is enabled via BIOS mod.
 This feature is not accessible from the BIOS menu.

 Wi-Fi/Bluetooth

  - Comes with Intel Dual Band Wireless AC 9560 -> Swapped with BCM94360NG module to enjoy Airplay/Airdrop/continuity features.
 MHF4 extension cable was required as one(main) of the two antenna cables was too short to reach the main antenna port on BCM94360 module.

+ - BCM94360NG speed issue with macOS

+   You will find discussion about this problem from Acidenthera bugtracker #[1532](https://github.com/acidanthera/bugtracker/issues/1532) with possible workaround

+   On Windows, internet speed works fine as it should with link speed up to 866 Mbps.
+However on macOS, speed becomes an issue.
+You'll notice that Tx rate is maxed at 434 Mbps with limited spatial stream to 1 (NSS=1) on cold boot.
+To gain its maximum capable speed, it seems that only workaround for now is to warm boot from Windows to macOS while having Broadcom Network Adapter driver version [7.35.295.2](https://www.catalog.update.microsoft.com/Search.aspx?q=Broadcom%20802.11n%20Network%20Adapter) (7/19/2015) installed.
+Note that this will only work with this specific version of drive.

+Battery

+ - N2K62 LCL (60 WHr, Long Cycle Life /1000 charge cycle) pack.
+At the time of testing, battery max capacity at 71.6% due to battery degradation.
+ - In BIOS, battery is configured to be start charging when below 50% and stop charging when at 83%
+ - Based on the testing with above setup and brightness level around 80%, the battery would last about 3 hrs when watching the 1080P 60FPS Youtube video.
+The CPU total package power consumption reporting during the video playback arounds 2.5W ~ 3.5W.
+ - Disabling touchscreen and reducing brightness level may help with preserving battery life.

 WWAN slot